 What drives higher valuations?

-IoT is strongest where hardware and software is a given and the focus is on servitisation ‘as service’ propositions and delivering recurring revenues.
+IoT is strongest where hardware and software is a given and the focus is on servitisation ‘as a service’ propositions and delivering recurring revenues.
 Investors see these kinds of opportunities as very attractive.
 But timing is everything in M&A. You only need to take a look at the Gartner Hype cycle for the technologies associated with IoT to see that different segments are at different stages and developing at different rates.
 Factor in scarcity, level of interest, track record, risk and the strength of any partnerships that a target might have and that’s why organisations come to us.
 Because investments in this space warrant an extremely detailed case-by-case analysis.

 I think strong and well defined use cases also help.
 We are seeing some big contracts going to relatively small companies – so there are big growth opportunities to be had.
 Often those smaller companies have taken the time and care to partner with bigger tech companies.
 It creates a point of trust that can translate into confidence for investors.
 But any IoT company that can prove they have a formidable use case that delivers improved productivity, efficiency and ROI to their customers is on the right track.